miftahihsan/Alfred-Facebook-Hackathon-2020/README.md

     <img src = "DocImage/reveal-config.png" </img>
 </p>

-* Now go to Deploy and GitHub.
+* Now go to Deploy and select GitHub.
 If your account is not already connected, connect your account and deploy your forked repo.
   **NOTE : Make sure to specify the branch which you would like to deploy.**

 <p align="center">